jupyter-widgets/ipywidgets/docs/source/embedding.md

  - The second script tag contains the state of all the widget models currently in use.
 It has the mime type `application/vnd.jupyter.widget-state+json`.

-   The json schema for the content of that script tag is:
+   The JSON schema for the content of that script tag is:

     ```json
     {